 On May 22, 2013, we granted options to purchase an aggregate of 302,250 ordinary shares under our Amended and Reinstated 2008 Share Incentive Plan to certain of our employees, and 15,936 of which were vested on May 22, 2013.
 Such options have an exercise price that is equal to our initial public offering price.
 Therefore, the fair value of the options will be determined upon our initial public offering.
 On the same date, we granted a total of 702,571 restricted shares to certain of our executive officers and employees, and 5,311 of which were vested on May 22, 2013.
-The fair value of the restricted shares were determined as of May 22, 2013 to be \$4.75 per share, the mid-point of the estimated range of the initial public offering price.
-We will start recognizing share-based compensation expenses associated with these grants commencing in the quarter ending June 30, 2013.
-We expect to recognize share-based compensation expenses of approximately \$1.1 million in the quarter ending June 30, 2013 and \$1.8 million in the year ending December 31, 2013.
+The fair value of the restricted shares were determined to be \$4.75 per share, the mid-point of the estimated range of the initial public offering price.
+We expect to start recognizing share-based compensation expenses associated with these grants commencing in the quarter ending June 30, 2013.
+Assuming an initial public offering price of \$9.50 per ADS, the mid-point of the estimated range of the initial public offering price, we expect to recognize share-based compensation in the quarter ending June 30, 2013 and \$1.8 million in the year ending December 31, 2013.
+The actual amount of these expenses is subject to a contemporaneous valuation as to the fair value of our options and the determination of the final initial public offering price.